-- 4.2.1 Each policy in the Core strategy contains a section on how it will be delivered and summarising what indicators will be used to measure our progress.
-We shall use these to check on how effective the Core Strategy is being in helping address the issues set out.
-There is a range of broader indicators used to monitor the Community Strategy and which provide a good all round picture of the state of the Borough.
-These will continue to be monitored through the Community Strategy process. - 4.2.2 The indicators specific to this Core Strategy will be monitored by the Council and reported through the Annual Monitoring Report.
+- 4.2.1 Each policy in the Core Strategy contains a section on how it will be delivered and summarising what indicators will be used to measure our progress.
+We shall use these to check on how effective the Core Strategy's policies are in helping address the issues set out.
+Where appropriate, a target is also identified, or a specific reference is made to where targets will be developed in later local development documents. - 4.2.2 The suggested indicators form part of a wider collection of indicators, which will be set out in the Council's 'Monitoring Strategy'.
+This will be used to assess both the performance of the LDF policies and progress towards wider sustainability and Community Strategy objectives.
+This is part of a collaborative approach to data and spatial analysis being developed in conjunction with the Community Strategy process. - 4.2.3 The indicators specific to this Core Strategy will be monitored by the Council and a number of them will be reported through the Annual Monitoring Report.
 This will provide the opportunity to keep the effectiveness of the strategy under regular review and to highlight the need for the review of this or other documents.
 This can be achieved by bringing forward changes to the Council's Local Development Scheme.